santtuhurri/palvelintenhallinta/TESTI.md

-# Ensimmäinen testi
+# First test

-Testailen miten markdown toimii.
+This is my test to find out how markdown works.

-## Lisätesti
+## More testing

-Tuleeko väliotsikko kuten kuuluisi?
+Is this text under a subheading?

-###  Koodia?
+###  Code or not?

 	#/bin/bash
 	echo "Hello World!"